saran-944/Projet_GPI_SD/README.md

 ## Projet_GPI_SD
 # Cryo-EM Particle Picking Pipeline

-*This project implements an automated particle picking pipeline for cryo-electron microscopy.
-The tool utilizes Normalized Cross-Correlation (NCC) optimized for micrographs to identify and extract protein particles..*
+*This project is an automated particle picking pipeline for cryo-electron microscopy.
+It uses Normalized Cross-Correlation (NCC) for micrographs to identify and extract particles.*

 > Steps:

-1. Advanced Pre-processing: Includes binning, normalization, padding, and denoising to enhance the signal-to-noise ratio.
+1. Pre-processing: binning, normalization, padding, and denoising.
-2. Efficient Template Matching: Utilizes NCC with and masking for detection.
+2. Efficient Template Matching: NCC with and masking for detection.
-3. Post-processing: Implements local maximum filtering to isolate particle and prevent redundant detections.
+3. Post-processing: local maximum filtering to isolate particle and prevent redundant detections.
 4. Visualization: Generates score maps (NCC Score Maps) and facilitates particle extraction.

 > Installation: